Detailed server hardware requirements

 We recommend 3rd- or 4th-generation Intel Xeon Scalable Series processors (Ice Lake / Sapphire Rapids) Gold 63xx/64xx for Transcoding Conferencing Nodes.

-• Earlier Intel Xeon Scalable Series processors and Intel Xeon E5/E7-v3 and -v4 series process are also supported where newer hardware is not available.
+• Earlier Intel Xeon Scalable Series processors and Intel Xeon E5/E7-v3 and -v4 series processors are also supported where newer hardware is not available.
 Machines based on these architectures will work well for Management and Proxying Edge nodes, we recommend prioritizing the newest hardware for transcoding nodes.

 • Other x86-64 processors from Intel and AMD that support at least the AVX instruction set can be used but are not recommended.
 Some features are only available on underlying hardware that supports at least the AVX2 instruction set.